 For today’s project, we used invisible thread for all our ribbon stitching.
 This is not mandatory, but is a nicer look against the ribbon.
 For best results, you may need to loosen your upper tension slightly.
 It’s also a good idea to lengthen your stitch and sew at a slow and even pace.
 This type of thread does not stretch as well as regular thread and can break more easily under pressure, especially if it accidentally slides off the spool and wraps around the spool pin.
 Using a spool cap against the spool helps hold it in place on the pin, and again, going slowly and evenly helps the thread to feed correctly off the spool.
 Finally, always sew in the same direction along both sides of the ribbon.
 This will help prevent any shifting and puckering.
 If you’d prefer not to use invisible thread, make sure your all-purpose thread colors very closely match your ribbon, then take the time to re-thread as often as needed to maintain a perfect match.

-You’ll notice we used pins to hold our ribbons in place.
-Another option would be to apply a little basting glue or strips of lightweight fusible web, such as Steam-A-Seam to the wrong side of the ribbon.
+In the photos below, you’ll notice we used pins to hold our ribbons in place.
+Another option would be to apply a little basting glue or strips of lightweight fusible web, such as Steam-A-Seam or similar to the wrong side of the ribbon.
 Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the needle.
 Some adhesives are not meant to be sewn through.

 When folded, each coin purse forms an approximate 5″ equilateral triangle.